bjoernbroetz/ccidatapreparation/docs/source/publication/index.rst

 Submission
 ----------

-Finally the data provider submits all material, which consists of
+Finally the CMUG support submits all material, which consists of

  + the netCDF data files containing the new Obs4MIPs data set and metadata
  + the technical note